Communities call for prayer and action

 Grace Presbytery and other groups will be working with emergency teams to set up funds to help the shooting victims who survived.

-Stated Clerk, Rev. Dr. J. Herbert Nelson is in Baton Rouge today to meet with community leaders in connection with Sterling’s shooting.
+Stated Clerk the Rev. Dr. J. Herbert Nelson, II, is in Baton Rouge today to meet with community leaders in connection with Sterling’s shooting.
 Tom Tucker, treasurer and assistant stated clerk with South Louisiana Presbytery, describes the community as enraged.

 “But we have a fairly solid group called Together Baton Rouge, a faith-based organization that has responded quickly,” he said.
 “This group, which includes several Presbyterian pastors and lay leaders, is trying to keep the community as calm as possible, reassuring them that they expect a thorough and complete investigation will be made.”